Meti Noovao: Australia

 In 1999 he moved to Queensland and played for the Burleigh Bears in the Queensland Cup.

 He played for Otahuhu in the 2002 Bartercard Cup.

 Cook Islands

-In 1995 Meti represented the Cook Islands, his country of heritage, playing for the Cook Island at the 1995 Emerging Nations tournament.
+In 1995 Meti represented the Cook Islands, his country of heritage, playing for the Cook Islands at the 1995 Emerging Nations tournament.
 He was to go on to be a regular fixture in the side, notably representing his nation at the 1996 and 1997 Super League World Nines and the 2000 Rugby League World Cup.